aframevr/aframe-site/src/_posts/awoa-25.md

   media:
     - author: twitter|armthethinker
       action: "wrote a case study using A-Frame: "
-      title: "*Product Presentation in Virtual Reality* - learning how to prototype efficiently in VR and create a robust user testing setup."
+      title: "*Product Presentation in Virtual Reality* - learning how to prototype efficiently in VR and create a robust user-testing setup."
       url: https://www.youtube.com/watch?v=vGjIWwozOU4

   contributions: